abikirkham/the-soul-train/README.md

 ### Beginner Yogi

 1. **View Class Schedules:**
-   - As a beginner yogi, I want to easily access the class schedules on The Soul Lane, so I can plan my yoga sessions accordingly.
+   - As a beginner yogi, I want to easily access the class schedules on The Soul Train, so I can plan my yoga sessions accordingly.

 2. **Class Information:**
    - As a beginner yogi, I want detailed information on what to expect in each class, including the type of yoga and the focus of the session.